patiram/oracle/Installation of Oracle Client 32 bit and 64 bit on Mac OS X 10.9 and 10.10.md

-This has been tested for Oracle 11.0.2g
+Istallation of python library for Oracle Client of version Oracle 11.2.0.4g

 * Check the python architecture used:
 ```